ShaineTsou/st-portfolio/src/content/fun-projects/vacation-abroad.md

  - PostgreSQL
 ---

 It was summer.
 It was hot.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/RKexaCgsIJM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+I miss Okinawa.